asciodev/Revolution-Tweaks/README.md

 Mod in straits to indonesia - DONE

-add in punitive expeditions cb against uncivs
+add in punitive expeditions cb against china/unrecognized - DONE

-Infamy Tweaks
+Infamy Tweaks - DONE

 Japan should have colonialism at start